 The beginning of development for energy exploitation techniques was in the appearance of the steam engine and the transformation of the hydraulic wheel into a turbine.

-The most important source of energy is fossil fuels, which have undergone exponential growth in recent years.
-The maximum performance is much lower than that obtained by hydraulic energy, but its high energy concentration explains the considerable development it has undergone.
+The most important source is constituted by fossil fuels that have undergone exponential growth in recent years.
+The maximum performance is much lower than that obtained by hydraulic power, but its high energy concentration explains the considerable development it has undergone.

-The third type of energy most used is nuclear energy , which is generally obtained by fission of the nuclei of substances such as uranium, plutonium, thorium, etc ...
-The technology of nuclear fusion reactions is not yet sufficiently developed to allow industrial exploitation and is used only in experimental laboratories and military applications.
+The technology of nuclear fusion reactions is not yet sufficiently developed to allow industrial exploitation and is used only in experimental laboratories and warfare applications.

-The energy obtained in nuclear fission is manifested in the form of heat, and reaches temperatures much higher than those obtained with conventional fuels, however, the yields that can currently be obtained are still very low (of the order of 30%).
+With nuclear fission it is obtained.
+It reaches much higher temperatures than those achieved with conventional fuels.
+However, the yields that can currently be obtained are still very low (of the order of 30%).

-Nuclear energy has application basically in the production of electrical energy and in the propulsion of ships.
-The electrical energy obtained with this system (nuclear power plant) has a reasonable cost only in the case of large reactors, which provide very high powers.
+Nuclear technology is used above all in the production of electricity and in the propulsion of ships.
+The electricity obtained in a nuclear power plant has a reasonable cost only in the case of large reactors, which provide very high powers.